 Note: The breakeven distances shown are the lowest for each country (a converted or OEM vehicle).
-The United States is not shown as Autogas is never competitive against gasoline.
-Australia, Canada and Japan are not shown as their breakeven distances are off the scale at above 100 000 km.
-Breakeven distances are based on 2017 data and market shares on 2016 data.
+The United States are not shown as Autogas is never competitive against gasoline.
+Canada is not shown as its breakeven distances is off the scale at above 100 000 km.
+Breakeven distances are based on 2018 data and market shares on 2017 data.